 “Connecting the Humanities and the Sciences”

 Instructions: Download each section of the lecture by clicking on the part subtitle so that you can mark it up as you read.
-We recommend that you have your students read the lecture twice.
+We recommend that you read the lecture twice.
 Do a first reading to get a sense of the overall argument.
 Then do a second, closer reading to see how the parts fit together.
-These questions are designed to guide you as you execute the second reading.
+These questions are designed to guide your second reading. of the lecture.

 - What purpose does the opening anecdote about novelist Walker Percy serve?